joelouthan/Theologicus/src/doctrine-christ-saves/01-behold-our-god.md

 Christ did not come to give us a better life than our unbelieving neighbors.
 Christ did not come so that our favorite politician could be elected as president.
 Christ did not come so that we would have a good job, a lovely home, money in the bank, and long lives.

->John 10:10 (CSB): A thief comes only to steal and kill and destroy.
+>John 10:10: A thief comes only to steal and kill and destroy.
 I have come so that they may have life and have it in abundance.

 >Luke 5:31–32 Jesus replied to them, "It is not those who are healthy who need a doctor, but those who are sick.
 I have not come to call the righteous, but sinners to repentance."